alexfernandez/alexfernandez.github.io/permanent/cv.md

 Instead of just listing months and positions
 I will try to narrate my story.
 Thus the unconventional "from past to present" structure.
+It is a bit longer but far more entertaining, I hope.

 ## Job History